Empress Nagako: Empress consort

 Empress Nagako performed her ceremonial duties in a traditional manner.
-She initially came to live in the palace during the time when people spoke an archaic imperial form of Japanese that has largely disappeared.
+She initially came to live in the palace during the time when people there spoke an archaic imperial form of Japanese that has largely disappeared.
 Her role required her to attend special ceremonies such as those for the 2600th anniversary of the legendary foundation of the Empire of Japan in 1940 or the conquest of Singapore in 1942.

 During the Second World War, Nagako was largely confined to palace grounds and her duties involved tending to wounded generals and writing to families who had lost loved ones during the war.
 Their children were sent to the countryside, while she and Hirohito resided at the Obunko imperial air-raid shelter, which was built in the Fukiage Gardens on palace grounds.
 Nagako also assisted with growing vegetables and raising poultry.

 Her personal views on the war are not well known, though she is reported to have described the war years as "the hardest time of my life".
 NHK reported that "her heart was in pain when she saw the emperor deeply agitated every day during and immediately after World War II."
 After the occupation of Japan, the court became more accepting of Western and foreign traditions and Nagako took English lessons from two American tutors.
 She also toured different parts of Japan to meet orphans and families who had suffered loss.